119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Between rising repair bills and insurance payments, lost space, and unseen liabilities, that old junk car can hurt your wallet, as well as your peace of mind.
 In this blog, we’ll take a look at the true cost of waiting to get rid of your junk car.
 You’ll understand why getting rid of it now may be the best option.

-It does not take much for a car, even one that just won’t run, to stay on the radar!
+It doesn’t take much for a car—even one that won’t run—to stay on your radar!
 Mechanical issues like a flat tire, non-functional brakes, or cracked hoses can happen unexpectedly – even a car that doesn’t get used can be impacted by rusting issues that can destroy mechanical parts like brakes or suspension.
-Once you call a tow truck or visit the repair shop, it’s another bill!
+Calling a tow truck or visiting a repair shop quickly adds another bill!

 Then you are tempted into paying for minor repairs, with the hope the car will work again, and in many instances, you end up spending more on repairs and maintenance than the car is even worth.
 Waiting too long to make a decision often leads to spending more than the car is worth.